facebook/react-native-website/docs/new-architecture-app-modules-android.md

 :::caution

 In this iteration of the guide we’re setting up the project to let you build from source.
 You might notice an increase in your build time because of this.
-You can mitigate this by following the approach described in this guide: [Speeding up your Build](/docs/next/build-speed)
+You can mitigate this by following the approach described in [Speeding up your Build phase](/docs/next/build-speed) guide.

 :::